TenjinInc/procrastinator/README.md

 Consider [At](https://en.wikipedia.org/wiki/At_(command)) for tasks that run once at a particular time.

-While neither tool natively supports retry nor prioritization, they can be great solutions for simple situations.
+While neither tool natively supports retry, they can be great solutions for simple situations.

 ### Gem: Resque